slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Ain’t nothin’ an old man can do for me but bring me a message from a young man."
 -- Moms Mabley [1894]*

-> *"A man that lives from memories becames old.
+> *"A man that lives from memories becomes old.
 One that lives from projects remains young."
 -- Bruno Munari [1907]*

 > *"Youth is a gift of nature, but age is a work of art."